Legal reporting for investment firms

 CSSF plausibility checks are applicable to both credit institutions and CRR investment firms as long as they are subject to the reporting of the modules on which the check is applied.
 The ECB EGDQ Checks are also applicable to both credit institutions and CRR investments firms as long as their reporting modules are transmitted to the ECB.
 For those institutions that are not subject to ECB reporting transmission, those EGDQ checks should be considered as best practices.

-The aforementioned documents are directly available through links in the “Documentation” section hereafter.
+The aforementioned documents are directly available through links in the “Guides” section hereafter.

 Laws, regulations and directives